AI4SIM/model-collection/README.md

 nox -s lint -v
 ```

-The rating score must be 10/10, so all checkstyle violationreturned by the above command should be fixed.
+The rating score must be 10/10, so all checkstyle violation returned by the above command should be fixed.

 Nevertheless, if after all your best effort, you think a checkstyle violation cannot/should not be fixed, you can deactivate the lint checker on a given line of code with the [noqa](https://flake8.pycqa.org/en/3.1.1/user/ignoring-errors.html#in-line-ignoring-errors) directive:
 ```